nqta0611/count-card/README.md

-A simple web app using CodeIgniter frameworks.
+A simple static web app (no backend needed) using CodeIgniter frameworks.

 This is a single web page displaying a deck of 52 card.
 It keep counting the number of card have left.